 I've a rather unique perspective about life.

-I have heard conservatively 750 eulogies at funerals through my musical work.
+I have heard conservatively 1000 eulogies at funerals through my musical work.
 I've witnessed the expression of music help to comfort the grieving and to celebrate life.
 I treasure the educational opportunity to have heard how people lived, what mattered and what really didn't.
 One can't help but self reflect and learn from these amazing individuals' life stories and their family member's reflections.
 The realities that our time here is short and that we are all going to experience death inspired my passion for contemplation on how we live and what matters most.
-A journey to healing following a head injury further ignited my passions and my gratitude to God for incredible blessings.
+A journey to healing following a head injury further ignited my passions, contemplation and gratitude to God.

-I believe my "eulogy education" along with my pursuit to cultivate greater peace from anxiety and stress were catalysts in my journey with personal development and music.
+I believe my "eulogy education" along with my pursuit to cultivate greater peace from anxiety and stress were catalysts in my journey.
 I am wild about learning every day and collecting tools for life's toolbox.
 This inspired my path to certification as an end of life doula where I became interested in legacy work; living your best possible life and showing up each day as your best possible self.
 I wondered.. why wait for the end of life to address our lives?
-I wanted to serve those at a variety of stages of life.
+I want to serve at a variety of stages of life.
 That's when I discovered and completed the Mayo Clinic Wellness Coach Program.
-Coaching is life changing, uplifting, inspiring and a collaborative process that is a true honor to be part of.
+Coaching is life changing, uplifting, inspiring, dynamic and a collaborative process always focused on the individual as the expert of their life.
+It is a true honor to be part of the process and journey with clients.

 I've witnessed the impact of music in many unique areas of life.